Cutting cannabis: Instructions, Techniques & Care

 FIMing is a technique in which the growth of the main tip of a cannabis plant is stimulated by removing part of the apical meristem (the growing point).
 This causes the plant to develop several main tips instead of just one.
 This allows the plant to grow bushier and develop a larger number of inflorescences.

-Low Stress Training (LST) involves bending and tying the main shoots and branches of the plant to encourage a flatter growth habit and promote growth of the lower shoots.
-This technique makes it possible to distribute light more evenly over the entire plant and to develop a greater number of inflorescences.
+Low Stress Training (LST) involves bending and tying the main shoots and branches of the plant to encourage a flatter growth habit and promote the growth of the lower shoots.
+This technique makes it possible to distribute the light more evenly over the entire plant and to develop a larger number of inflorescences.

 Influencing growth and yield

-Advanced pruning techniques such as FIMing and LST can significantly influence the growth and yield of cannabis plants.
-By stimulating the growth of multiple main tips and training the plant into a flatter growth habit, growers can develop a greater number of buds and maximize the potential of their plants.
+Advanced pruning techniques such as FIMing and LST can have a significant impact on the growth and yield of cannabis plants.
+By stimulating the growth of multiple main tips and training the plant into a flatter growth habit, growers can develop a greater number of buds and maximise the potential of their plants.

-By applying these advanced pruning techniques, growers can optimize the growth and yield of their cannabis plants and achieve high-quality harvests.
-However, it is important to use these techniques with caution and carefully consider the needs of the plants to minimize stress and damage.
+By applying these advanced pruning techniques, growers can optimise the growth and yield of their cannabis plants and achieve high-quality harvests.
+However, it is important to use these techniques with caution and carefully consider the needs of the plants to minimise stress and damage.

-Certain tools and equipment are essential for trimming cannabis to ensure clean cuts and maintain plant health.
+When cutting cannabis, certain tools and equipment are essential to ensure clean cuts and maintain the health of the plants.

 Necessary tools and equipment